microsoft/AIforEarth-API-Development/README.md

 ENV SERVICE_MODEL_FRAMEOWRK_VERSION "3.6.6"
 ENV SERVICE_MODEL_VERSION "1.0"
 ```
 - All logging and metric collection flows through Application Insights.
-Set the APPINSIGHTS_INSTRUMENTATIONKEY environment varaible to your instrumentation key.
+Set the APPINSIGHTS_INSTRUMENTATIONKEY environment variable to your instrumentation key.
 This is required when offering an official AI for Earth API, but is highly suggested otherwise.
 If you wish not to use Application Insights, you can safely remove this line.
 All of the SERVICE_ prefixed environment variables offer logging filters within Application Insights.

 ```Dockerfile